ArtFXDev/silex-doc/docs/td/Silex/CommonActions/Submit/implementsubmitter.md

 - Go through the node graph and construct a dependency graph of the write nodes and construct that for Tractor.
 In fact write nodes can be used as read nodes

 - When a read node can't find a file, Natron will not return a return code that is different from `0`.
 So there's an error in the render but Tractor sees it as finished.
 You can either [add it into custom error messages in the blade code](https://github.com/ArtFXDev/tractor-blade-patch#bladetractorsitestatusfilterpy) or file an issue on GitHub to ask why.

+  > See this thread about Natron return code: https://discuss.pixls.us/t/error-while-rendering-rendering-failed-return-code-is-0/31155